In this article

 Table of contents

-After a long downturn due to COVID-19, business travel is back in full force.
-Employees are swiping company credit cards for meals, rental cars, lodging, and more as they get back into the swing of making and reporting business expenses.
+The new era of business travel is here in full force, with employees swiping company credit cards for meals, rental cars, lodging, and more as they get back into the swing of making and reporting business expenses.

 That presents an opportunity for companies to re-examine their corporate credit card policy and to remind employees of expectations around both business and personal spending.
 Clear and comprehensive company credit card policies are crucial for finance teams or small business owners looking to control business expenses and protect the company’s bottom line.